Certificate of Origin

 If you are unsure whether the certificate is needed, contact the Chambers of Commerce for guidance.

-Yes, a new certificate must be issued for each shipment to ensure that each shipment meets current requirements and regulations at the time of export.
+Yes, one new certificate must be issued for each shipment to ensure that each shipment meets current requirements and regulations at the time of export.

 Contact and more information